Calgary Dentist Explains Whether Gingivitis is a Contagious Disease

 1. Observe good oral hygiene

 Make sure to brush your teeth up to three times or at least twice a day to keep your teeth healthy.
 Do not forget to floss to reach the deep crevices of your teeth.
 Focus also on taking care of your gums and tongue because they are still part of your mouth and it’s where bad bacteria usually reside.

 2. Visit a Calgary dentist regularly

 Make sure that you visit your dentist twice a year for a dental appointment so that your mouth will be monitored and examined in case of some diseases that you are unaware of.
 It is important that you know the conditions of your teeth and mouth as stated by a dental professional.
 If diagnosed, the Calgary dentist will be able to treat it and show you proper periodontal care.

 3. Monitor your health

 Aside from taking care of your dental hygiene after you eat, make sure that you also keep track of what you eat.
-Since your mouth is the entryway of most of your energy, you have to determine the benefits of your food not only to your body but also to your teeth and mouth.
-If you know this, you will know what you have to do to take care of your oral hygiene afterward.
+Since your mouth is the entryway of most of your energy, you have to determine the benefits of your food to your body and your teeth and mouth.
+If you know this, you will see what you have to do to ensure your oral hygiene afterward.

-If you feel like you are experiencing any of the symptoms stated above or if you just want to have your teeth examined, visit Inglewood Family Dental for a thorough dental assessment and examination.
+If you feel like you are experiencing any of the symptoms stated above or if you just want to learn more about whether gingivitis is a contagious disease, visit Inglewood Family Dental for a thorough dental assessment and examination.
 Feel free to contact us at (403) 265-5888 to request an appointment!
 Our team is always looking forward to providing you with your dental care needs!